-(a) At the request of any person affected by this Chapter, the Commission shall render advice, including formal and informal advisory opinions on specific questions involving the meaning and application of this Chapter and that person's compliance therewith.
-The request shall be in writing and Requests for advice and advice rendered in response to those requests shall relate to real or reasonably anticipated fact settings or circumstances.

-- (a1) A request for a formal opinion under subsection (a) of this section shall be in writing, electronic or otherwise.
+- (a) At the request of any person person, State agency, or governmental unit affected by this Chapter, the Commission shall render advice advisory opinions on specific questions involving the meaning and application of this Chapter and that person's person's, State agency's, or any governmental unit's compliance therewith.
+The request shall be in writing and Requests for advice and advice rendered in response to those requests shall relate to real or reasonably anticipated fact settings or circumstances. - (a1) A request for a formal opinion under subsection (a) of this section shall be in writing, electronic or otherwise.
 The Commission shall issue formal advisory opinions having prospective application only.
-Good faith reliance upon a requested written formal advisory opinion on a specific matter shall immunize the designated individual, lobbyist, lobbyist's principal, or other person requesting that written advisory opinion from all of the following: - (1) Investigation by the Commission. - (2) Any adverse action by the employing entity. - (3) Investigation by the Secretary of State. - (b) Staff to the Commission may issue advice, including informal but not formal advisory opinions opinions, under procedures adopted by the Commission. - (c) The Commission shall publish its formal advisory opinions at least once a year, within 30 days of issuance, edited as necessary to protect the identities of the individuals requesting opinions. - Except as provided under subsection (c) of this section, requests for all records and information relating to advice, including formal and informal advisory opinions and advisory opinions issued given pursuant to this section are confidential and not matters of public recordpublic records.
-The person, State agency or governmental unit requesting and receiving advice under this section may authorize release of the advisory opinion, or any other confidential record or information, to any other person, State agency or governmental unit.
-No present or former Commission member or employee may disclose confidential records under this section unless specifically authorized by this section.
-Violation of this prohibition shall be grounds for disciplinary action, including termination of employment.
-For purposes of this subsection, "confidential records" shall include any records or information relating to a request for advice under this section, including the request for advice, the response to the request for advice, and supporting information, notes, and research related to the request.
-For purposes of this subsection, "information" shall include the fact of the request or response, the identity of the individual making the request or on whose behalf the request was made, or the response to the request. - (d1) Staff to the Commission may share all information related to requests made under subsection (a) and (a1) of this section with staff of the Office of the Secretary of State, and staff of the Office of the Secretary of State shall treat that information as confidential and not a public record.
-The Commission shall forward an unedited copy of each formal advisory opinion under this section to the Secretary of State at the time the formal advisory opinion is issued to the requestor, and the Secretary of State shall treat that unedited advisory opinion as confidential and not a public record. - (e) Requests for advisory opinions may be withdrawn by the requestor at any time prior to the issuance of an-a formal advisory opinion."
+An individual, State agency, or governmental unit who relies upon the advice provided to that individual, State agency, or governmental unit on a specific matter addressed by Good faith reliance upon a requested written formal advisory opinion on a specific matter shall immunize the designated individual, lobbyist, lobbyist's principal, or other person requesting that written advisory opinion shall be immune from all of the following: - (1) Investigation by the Commission. - (2) Any adverse action by the employing entity. - (3) Investigation by the Secretary of State. - (b) Staff to the Commission may issue advice, but not formal advisory opinions opinions, under procedures adopted by the Commission. - (c) The Commission shall publish its formal advisory opinions at least once a year, within 30 days of issuance, edited as necessary to protect the identities of the individuals requesting opinions. - (d) Except as provided under subsection subsections (c) and (d1) of this section, requests for a request for advice, any advice provided by Commission staff, any formal advisory opinions, and any supporting documents submitted or caused to be submitted to the Commission or Commission staff in connection with a request for advice are confidential advisory opinions and advisory opinions issued pursuant to this section are confidential and not matters of public record.
+Neither the identity of the individual, State agency, or governmental unit making the request for advice nor the existence of the request may be revealed without the consent of the requestor.
+An individual, State agency, or governmental unit who requests advice or receives advice, including a formal advisory opinion, may authorize the release to any other person, the State, or any governmental unit of the request, the advice, or any supporting documents.

+For purposes of this section, "document" is as defined in G.S.
+120-129.
+Requests for advice, any advice, including formal advisory opinions, and any supporting documents are not "public records" as defined in G.S.
+132-1.

+(d1) Staff to the Commission may share all information and documents related to requests made-under subsection (a) and (a1) of this section with staff of the Office of the Secretary of State, and staff of the Office of the Secretary of State shall treat that State.
+The information as and documents in the possession of the staff of the Office of the Secretary of State shall remain confidential and not a-public record. records.
+The

+Commission shall forward an unedited copy of each formal advisory opinion under this section to the Secretary of State at the time the formal advisory opinion is issued to the requestor, and the Secretary of State shall treat that unedited advisory opinion as confidential and not a public record.

+(e) Requests for advisory opinions may be withdrawn by the requestor at any time prior to the issuance of an a formal advisory opinion."